DSHIVAAY-23/Z-RWA-Monorepo/contracts/evm/SEPOLIA_DEPLOYMENT.md

 1. ✅ Visit Etherscan links above to verify deployment
 2. ✅ Review contract source code (will be verified)
 3. ✅ Test contract interactions using provided commands
-4. ✅ Confirm EVM compatibility for Fuse Network
+4. ✅ Confirm EVM compatibility for EVM Chains

 ### For Production Deployment
-1. Deploy to Fuse Spark Testnet using same contracts
+1. Deploy to Sepolia (or any EVM chain) Testnet using same contracts
 2. Replace MockSP1Verifier with official SP1 verifier
 3. Integrate with actual ZK proof generation
 4. Add USDC payment integration